ktock/qemu-wasm-sample/README.md

 This container also contains xterm-pty which is an on-browser terminal emulator integrated with emscripten.

-Set `QEMU_REPO` envvar to the path of the local QEMU repository with the patch applied.
+Set `QEMU_REPO` envvar to the path of the local QEMU repository.
 Run the following command to build the container.

 ```